More than 8,600 Afghans have arrived at Dulles Airport so far, Northam official says

-After arriving from Kuwait, Qatar, Bahrain, Germany, Spain, and Bulgaria — where they were temporarily housed at refugee sites after leaving Kabul — the Afghan men, women and children landing at Dulles were tested for the coronavirus, said Grant Neely, Northam’s spokesman.
+After arriving from Kuwait, Qatar, Bahrain, Germany, Spain and Bulgaria — where they were temporarily housed at refugee sites after leaving Kabul — the Afghan men, women and children landing at Dulles were tested for the coronavirus, said Grant Neely, Northam’s spokesman.

 U.S. citizens on those planes who could provide proof of a recent negative test result were not tested, he said.

 Neely didn’t immediately know how many of the Afghan evacuees have tested positive so far.

 But, he said, among the 900 who were tested on Tuesday, just 11 appeared to be infected by the virus and were treated and isolated.

 Plans are underway to launch a mass vaccination site for the still-arriving refugees, he said.